AnveshaRaikwar/News-Summarization-and-Text-to-Speech-Application-/README.md

 + API Communication :
   - NewsAPI is used to fetch news articles.
   - Uses a pre-trained NLP model (BART/T5) to generate a concise summary of each article.
+  - The FastAPI backend serves the API, processing news articles and extracting insights.
   - The API processes news data, applies summarization, sentiment analysis, and topic extraction.
   - The API can be accessed using Postman or any HTTP client